ToniWonKanobi/theoveranalyzed.net/posts/2015/3/4/byword-multimarkdown-composer-and-more.md

 ## What's So Wrong With Byword?

-The problem with Byword is that while the app *does* support [the most important aspects](http://bywordapp.com/markdown/guide.html) of MultiMarkdown, it does *not* support every MultiMarkdown feature under the sun.[^us] For me, one of their more important MultiMarkdown omissions was lack of support for multi-paragraph footnotes and inline footnotes.
+The problem with Byword is that while the app *does* support [the most important aspects][bywordapp 2] of MultiMarkdown, it does *not* support every MultiMarkdown feature under the sun.[^us] For me, one of their more important MultiMarkdown omissions was lack of support for multi-paragraph footnotes and inline footnotes.
 And that was enough for me to try MultiMarkdown Composer.

 ## And What's So Great About MultiMarkdown Composer?